CASE STUDY 02 // PROCESS ARCHITECTURE

 We conducted a structural audit against Nielsen's Heuristics and WCAG 2.1 standards.
 While the gamification logic is sound, specific fidelity issues created barriers.

-Inclusion
+Inclusion Pass

-Gamification badges and "Lifetime Stats" proved to be inclusive motivators across all user demographics tested.
+Badges and "Lifetime Stats" proved to be inclusive motivators across all user demographics tested.

-Heuristics
+Heuristics Pass

 Language aligns with real-world concepts.
 The "Achievement Shelf" provides clear system status visibility.

-• Static images (Stats) are not screen-reader friendly.
+• Static images (Stats) not screen-reader friendly

 Iteration Two